Welcome to Manchester

 Watch a video of the PGCE Secondary offer holder event for our 2021 entry.

 Support on your course

-There is a range of support available to you at Manchester including wellbeing, study skills and financial support.
+There are also a range of support services available to you at Manchester including wellbeing, study skills and financial support.

 PGCE at Manchester

 Climate crisis in the classroom

 Manchester hosted an event supporting teachers to develop educational responses to the climate crisis.